rgreenblatt/cs1690_handout/mthreads.md

-When implementing this assignment it is also important to keep in mind that a user-level thread may be scheduled on any number of kernel threads and processors during it's lifetime.
+When implementing this assignment it is also important to keep in mind that a user-level thread may be scheduled on any number of kernel threads and processors during its lifetime.
 This means that in a routine like `uthread_switch`, we need to ensure that data that is necessary before and after a user thread is scheduled is not optimized away into a CPU register by the compiler.